 Garfield’s Last Year

-On May 9, 1952 Garfield moved out of his New York apartment.
-He told columnist Earl Wilson that he would soon be divorced.
-Close friends speculated that it was his wife’s opposition to his plotted confession in Look magazine that triggered the separation.
+On May 9, 1952, Garfield moved out of his New York apartment, telling columnist Earl Wilson that he would soon be divorced.
+Close friends speculated that it was his wife’s opposition to his plotted confession in Look magazine that triggered their separation.

-He heard that a HUAC investigator was reviewing his testimony for possible perjury charges.
-His agent reported that 20th Century-Fox wanted him for a film called Taxi but would not begin talks unless the investigation concluded in his favor.
-Three actor friends, Canada Lee, Mady Christians and J. Edward Bromberg, had all recently died after being listed by the committee.
+Upon hearing that a HUAC investigator was reviewing his testimony for possible perjury charges.
+His agent reported that 20th Century-Fox wanted him for a film called “Taxi,” but it would not begin talks unless the investigation concluded in his favor.

-On May 20 Garfield, against his doctor’s orders, played tennis with a friend.
-He then met actress Iris Whitney for dinner and afterward became suddenly ill.
-She brought him to her apartment where he refused to let her call a doctor and instead went to bed.
-The next morning she found him dead.
+On May 20, against his doctor’s orders, Garfield played tennis with a friend.
+He then met actress Iris Whitney for dinner, after which he became suddenly ill.
+Iris brought him to her apartment where he refused to call a doctor, and instead went to bed.
+The next morning, she found him dead.